Bibliography

 Much like sustainability, energy efficiency is an important factor in the “green” discussion, and is often the primary reason homeowners look to replace their windows.
 The generally erroneous notion is that older wood windows are not as energy efficient as today’s double-glazed replacement models.
 However, window replacement companies will often compare their product to an unrestored wood window with little or no weatherstripping. …”

 “Another major claim of the window replacement industry is insulating glass.
 Insulating glass involves two panes of glass with an inert gas sealed in the space between them; these windows are called “double-glazed.”
 Their design, however, does not lend to sustainability.
 Windows with insulating glass come with only a 15 to 20 year warranty; when the sealant fails, the window will lose its insulating quality, the glass will fog, and the entire window may have to be replaced.
-Historic wood windows with a single pane of glass can be repaired (…) and will last up to 10 times longer than a replacement model.”
+Historic wood windows with a single pane of glass can be repaired (…) and will last up to 10 times longer than a replacement model.”“An optional feature of replacement windows is “low-e”

 (low emissivity) glass, a microscopically thin, virtually invisible,